Climbing in a surfer's paradise: Hawaii.

 'There is no climbing in Hawaii.'

-I wasn’t far into my research on climbing in Hawaii when I first came across this saying.
-In fact, I was scrolling through the @boulderinghawaii Instagram page, growing increasingly envious with each second of the tanned boulderers and lush landscapes, when I spotted these words scrawled across the back of a climber’s t-shirt.
+I wasn’t far into researching climbing in Hawaii when I first came across this saying.
+After all, who in the world would look for climbing in the homeland of big-wave surfing?
+That was enough for me, and I started looking for climbing opportunities in one of the world's most popular surfing destinations worldwide.
+As always, Instagram answered my question in a blink.
+I was scrolling through the @boulderinghawaii Instagram page, growing increasingly envious with each second of the tanned boulderers and lush landscapes, when I spotted these words scrawled across the back of a climber’s t-shirt.
 ‘There is no climbing in Hawaii’.
-Perfect, I thought.
-A sure sign of an off-the-beaten-track climbing destination.
+Perfect, I thought — a sure sign of an off-the-beaten-track climbing destination.

 It turns out that ‘There is no climbing in Hawaii’ has become somewhat of a saying among the local climbing community.
 Search hard enough and you'll find this phrase on the back of t-shirts, in the title of YouTube videos, strewn through countless blog posts, uttered ironically at the crag...
 According to Matt Lutey, co-founder of the Bouldering Hawaii website (and co-creator of the t-shirts!), the saying is based on the questions and assumptions of climbers from the mainland US: ‘Surely there can’t be any climbing in Hawaii’.
 Book a trip there, however, and you’ll soon wish you brought your climbing shoes.